 - Marks list from previous studies

 - 2 Recommendation letters

-- Proof of English language proficiency (please begin well in advance; see How to Apply for more information)
+- Proof of English language proficiency (please begin well in advance; see How to Apply and the online application module for more information)

 - Proof of relevant activities

 What if I don’t have one of the required documents?

 Required documents are exactly that: required.
 Please read through the online application module to see which documents pertain to you.
 No exceptions / exemptions can be made.